2018 Czech presidential election debates: Liberec Library debate

 The debate was held on 16 November 2017.
 All candidates with exception of Miloš Zeman debated in Liberec Library.
 The debate was held by DVTV.
 DVTV then held a survey on Twitter to decide which candidate was the most convincing.
 Mirek Topolánek received the highest number of votes.

 Topolánek stated that the first Czech Republic ends and Second Czech Republic will start.
 Candidates talked about government formation.
-Drahoš stated that he wouldn't approach government formation the same way as Miloš Zeman while Hannig stated that he would approach the same way as Zeman.
+Drahoš stated that he would not approach government formation the same way as Miloš Zeman while Hannig stated that he would approach the same way as Zeman.
 Topolánek stated he considers Andrej Babiš a danger for progress since Velvet Revolution but would approach him professionally.
 Hynek stated that he would cooperate with Babiš.
 Candidates then talked about a case of racist comments to a photo of students from Teplice Elementary.
 Hannig was the only candidate to not have problem with it.
-Drahoš stated that he doesn't think Czech people are racist but some politicians spread fear.
+Drahoš stated that he does not think Czech people are racist but some politicians spread fear.

 Fischer was asked about competences of President.
-He state that he wouldn't touch the constitution.
-Hannig stated that wouldn't have problem with a Semi-presidential system.
+He stated that he would not touch the constitution.
+Hannig stated that would not have problem with a Semi-presidential system.
 Horáček then criticised security measures at Prague Castle.
 Drahoš and Hynek criticised Zeman.
 Topolánek stated that president's health should be known to public because he is the commander-in-chief of the Military of the Czech Republic.
 Hannig disagreed.